dbca-wa/wastd/docs/developers.rst

 Legacy sources
 --------------
 Two competing ways of tracking an upstream point of truth:
-:ref:`shared.models.LegacySourceMixin`_ and per model ChoiceField lookups.
+``shared.models.LegacySourceMixin`` and per model ChoiceField lookups.
 The underlying value is either a SmallInt (quick lookups, but incomrehensive to the user), or a short string.

-Smell: refactor to use :ref:`shared.models.LegacySourceMixin`_.
+Smell: refactor to use ``shared.models.LegacySourceMixin``.
 Mind that R package wastdr and ETL pipelines need to be updated too.

 Hard-coded lookups
 ------------------
 Hard-coding lookups prevents data corruption by over-eager admin users.
 Since we have much higher code churn than data model churn, these lookups are easy enough to maintain.

-Smell: where to define lookup dicts - currently mixed in ``wastd.observations.models`` at both top level and model level.
+Smell: where to define lookup dicts - currently mixed in ``observations.models`` at both top level and model level.

 .. _extend-app:

 Extending the application
 =========================